raspberrypilearning/naughty-and-nice/en/step_8.md

 ## Parsing tweets

 For the program to be able to categorise a tweet, the text needs to be in a particular form.
 This is called string parsing.
-In the case of the natural language processer you will be using, each tweet needs stripping of words that have no real sentiment, and then placing in a dictionary that will look a little like this:
+In the case of the natural language processor you will be using, each tweet needs stripping of words that have no real sentiment, and then placing in a dictionary that will look a little like this:

 ```python
 {'why': True, 'want': True, 'talk': True, 'happy': True, 'today': True, 'hello': True}